BoydBLever/Google-Cloud-Billing-Voice-Bot/README.md

 ```

 ## Rules for Passing Keys
-For flags like --set-env-vars:
+For flags like `--set-env-vars`:

-• Quotes are only required when shell escaping is needed (spaces, commas, symbols)
+- Quotes are only required when shell escaping is needed (spaces, commas, or symbols)
-• Plain alphanumeric values without spaces usually don’t require quotes
+- Plain alphanumeric values without spaces typically do not require quotes
-• Structured values like project IDs or JSON-like strings are safer when quoted
+- Structured values like project IDs or JSON-like strings are safer when quoted
-• Multiple env vars can also be passed in a comma-separated format with multiple set-env-vars.
+- Multiple environment variables can be passed in comma-separated format

 ## Note on Google Cloud Billing
 Make sure your Gemini API Usage is not currently exceeding your rate limit otherwise you may want to adjust your Google AI budget to work with this agent.